cipherlogs/oranj/README.md

 <br>

-however what's important is that menus will be shaped according to the data that you feed it, for example if I want to add switches, nested lists, dividers, buttons ...
-I can easily just plug them without worrying about anything else
+However, the beauty lies in the flexibility of shaping menus based on the data you provide.
+For instance, adding switches, nested lists, dividers, buttons, and more can be seamlessly incorporated without any hassle:

 ```javascript
 const userProfileItems = [